Frequently Asked Questions

 - You are able to use many of the values displayed because data is supplied by many providers under a Creative Commons licence.
 For others, you may have to contact them to discuss using their data.
 You can find out more at: copyright and creative commons information.
 We are working to add a data download service to this interface.
-Further information will be available later in 2010.
+Further information will be provided when available.

 - How can I find out what the water in the storage is being used for?